MTCodes01/MTCodes01/README.md

 ## Recent Projects

-1. [HVH : Health-Vigilance-Hub](https://github.com/MTCodes01/HVH-Health-Vigilance-Hub) : A project made for the Hack4Good Hackathon.
+1. [Ecox](https://github.com/MTCodes01/Pattona-Pattans) : A project made for the Hacktopia Hackathon.
-2. [HVH : Hybrid-Vision-Hub](https://github.com/MTCodes01/HVH) : A project made for the Arcane Hackathon.
+2. [HVH : Health-Vigilance-Hub](https://github.com/MTCodes01/HVH-Health-Vigilance-Hub) : A project made for the Hack4Good Hackathon.
-3. [The-Solsticers](https://github.com/MTCodes01/The-Solsticers) : A project made for the NASA Space Apps Challege.
+3. [HVH : Hybrid-Vision-Hub](https://github.com/MTCodes01/HVH) : A project made for the Arcane Hackathon.
-4. [Spotlet](https://github.com/MTCodes01/Spotlet) : A website for new comers to view nearby hostels easily.
+4. [The-Solsticers](https://github.com/MTCodes01/The-Solsticers) : A project made for the NASA Space Apps Challege.
-5. [Parasseri-Techies](https://github.com/MTCodes01/Parasseri-Techies) : A ML project made for a project expo.
+5. [Spotlet](https://github.com/MTCodes01/Spotlet) : A website for new comers to view nearby hostels easily.
 </p>

 <h3 align="center" class="title">Connect with Me</h3>